LSWR 348 class: Design and construction

 This was the only original design by William G. Beattie, as the other locomotives delivered during his period as locomotive superintendent were either built to his father's designs or else from the drawing boards of the manufacturers.
-The design incoproated several new features including Beattie's own design of divided firebox and piston valves.
+The design incorporated several new features including Beattie's own design of divided firebox and piston valves.
 They were also built with continuous splashers on each side similar to a side tank, thereby creating a rather ungainly appearance.

 William Beattie was required to supply a larger locomotive type when it became clear to the Directors of the railway that the existing 2-4-0 designs were no longer able to keep time on the difficult main line route between Salisbury and Exeter.
 Five locomotive builders were approached, but of these one refused to tender and two others suggested major modifications to the design.
 No prototype of the design was constructed, but twenty examples were ordered from Sharp, Stewart and Company in June 1876, directly from the drawing board.
 These were numbered 348 to 367.

 Performance issues

 As soon as the locomotives were delivered between March and June 1877, they were found to lack the capacity to raise sufficient steam, were unsteady at speed, and suffered from frequent mechanical failures.
 Beattie claimed that these were due to poor standards of workmanship and materials used in their construction, but the manufacturers reported to the directors that the problems were rather due to design flaws.
 These included a badly designed firebox, providing an inadequate heating surface for the cylinder size, poor smokebox design creating an inadequate draft, badly designed and inadequately lubricated piston valves, and insufficient cushioning of the bogies.
-According to C. Hamilton Ellis, the class were ‘unfortunate engines; they were over-cylindered and the piston valves with which they were originally fitted gave constant trouble’, also that they ‘were bad steamers.’
+According to C. Hamilton Ellis, the class were ‘unfortunate engines.
+They were over-cylindered and the piston valves with which they were originally fitted gave constant trouble’, also that they ‘were bad steamers.’
 Beattie attempted to fix these defects at Nine Elms works but by December 1877 only 4 of the 20 new locomotives were serviceable.
 The directors therefore accepted William Beattie's resignation on health grounds.